iDataVisualizationLab/N/voyager2/README.md

 # Voyager 2 (OLDER ANGULAR VERSION)

-Voyager2 is Tableau-style User Interface for visual analysis with support for partial specification, building on top of [Vega-Lite](https://github.com/vega/vega-lite) and [CompassQL](https://github.com/vega/compassql).
+pcagnosticsviz is Tableau-style User Interface for visual analysis with support for partial specification, building on top of [Vega-Lite](https://github.com/vega/vega-lite) and [CompassQL](https://github.com/vega/compassql).

 **This project hosts an older prototype of Voyager 2.
 The newer version of Voyager 2 in React.js is hosted at https://github.com/vega/voyager.**
 Please subscribe to our [mailing list](https://groups.google.com/forum/#!forum/data-voyager) to follow our updates.**

 Feedbacks are also welcomed.
-If you find a bug or have a feature request, please [create an issue](https://github.com/uwdata/voyager2/issues/new).
+If you find a bug or have a feature request, please [create an issue](https://github.com/uwdata/pcagnosticsviz/issues/new).

 ## Team

-Voyager2's development is led by Kanit Wongsuphasawat and Jeffrey Heer at the University of Washington [Interactive Data Lab](http://idl.cs.washington.edu), in collaboration with [UW eScience Institute](http://escience.washington.edu/) and [Tableau Research](http://research.tableau.com)
+pcagnosticsviz's development is led by Kanit Wongsuphasawat and Jeffrey Heer at the University of Washington [Interactive Data Lab](http://idl.cs.washington.edu), in collaboration with [UW eScience Institute](http://escience.washington.edu/) and [Tableau Research](http://research.tableau.com)

 ## Setup Instruction